-When we talk about responsibility at Brav we talk about the Environmental, Social and Governance (ESG).
-Brav is committed to taking responsibility for its business activities and is engaged in making a positive contribution to the environment, for our consumers and to our society as a whole.
-Our ambition is to act responsibly and to be in the forefront in selected areas in sustainable business practices.
+When we talk about responsibility at Brav, we talk about the Environmental, Social and Governance (ESG) model.
+Brav is committed to taking responsibility for its business activities and is engaged in making a positive contribution to the environment, for our consumers and for society as a whole.
+Our ambition is to act responsibly and to be at the forefront of selected areas in sustainable business practices.

 In a business context, this is about how our offering of products and services impacts the environment and the societies where we operate.
 How we manage risk in our operations to reduce negative impact and comply with laws and regulations, while at the same time creating financially sustainable growth.
 The Brav ESG model illustrates the main aspects of how we work with responsibility in Brav.

 To understand the major improvement areas we conducted a Materiality analysis in 2021.
 This creates the fundamental basis for our goals and Sustainability Roadmap.

 Brav also conducted a Carbon Footprint Accounting/LCA for 2021 and 2022.

 This work is the output for the starting point of measurable reductions/Science Based Targets.